Kathy Page, Elizabeth Hay among 2018 Writers’ Trust Awards winners

-TORONTO — British-Canadian author Kathy Page has won the $50,000 Rogers Writers’ Trust Fiction Prize for “Dear Evelyn,” a wartime romance inspired by love letters between her own mother and father.
+TORONTO — British-Canadian author Kathy Page choked back tears as she thanked her parents for the love letters that inspired her book, “Dear Evelyn,” which won the $50,000 Rogers Writers’ Trust Fiction Prize on Wednesday night.

-Published by Biblioasis, “Dear Evelyn” tracks the 70-year union between the working-class Harry Miles and the strong-willed Evelyn as their relationship is tested by global conflict, the challenges of child rearing and the pursuit of individual meaning in a shared life.
+The wartime romance, published by Biblioasis, tracks the 70-year union between the working-class Harry Miles and the strong-willed Evelyn Hill as their relationship is tested by global conflict, the challenges of child rearing and the pursuit of individual meaning in a shared life.

+Page, who lives in Salt Spring Island, B.C., told the crowd at CBC’s Glenn Gould Studio in Toronto that it took her eight years to write “Dear Evelyn,” partly because of her struggle to wrestle with its unusually personal subject matter.

+In an interview after accepting the award, Page said that in a sense, she felt she was sharing the honour with her parents.

 Page was among seven authors being honoured at the 2018 Writers’ Trust Awards, which gave out more than $260,000 in prizes Wednesday night.